dohsetsu/model-ux/docs/eval/EVAL_RUBRICS_CD_GUIDE.md

 - Calculations must be mathematically accurate
 - Percentages, totals, and comparisons must be computed correctly
 - Time period labels must match the data shown
-- This is the HIGHEST priority metric for BI
+- Correctness is the HIGHEST priority metric for BI; wrong numbers cause real harm

 **For Search agent:**
 - Facts cited must be accurate